Home / OMSAS Application Guide / OMSAS – University of Ottawa

 We accept applications from students in good standing who will have successfully completed at least 3 years of full-time studies (5 courses per term each year) in any undergraduate program leading to a university bachelor’s degree.

-• Any academic year comprised of 4 courses per term will be recognized as full-time, provided that the missing courses (credits) to fulfill the full-time (5 courses per term) requirement is completed within another academic year or as summer course(s).
+• Any academic year comprised of 4 courses per term will be recognized as full-time, provided that the missing courses (credits) to fulfill the full-time (5 courses per term) requirement are completed within another academic year or as summer course(s).

 • Any year with fewer than 4 courses per term will not count as a full-time year of study.